-Your drinking water comes from a groundwater source: three wells ranging from 285 to 805 feet deep, that draw water from the Prairie Du Chien-Jordan, Jordan-Mt.Simon and Jordan aquifers.
+Your drinking water comes from the following groundwater sources: Lake Elmo's water system has two wells ranging from 285 to 290 feet deep, that draw water from the Prairie Du Chien-Jordan and Jordan aquifers.

 Lake Elmo works hard to provide you with safe and reliable drinking water that meets federal and state water quality requirements.
 The purpose of this report is to provide you with information on your drinking water and how to protect our precious water resources.